Background & Research Focus

 Osaka University, Exchange Student (September 1, 2014, to August 31, 2015)

-During my time as an exchange student (Osaka University Short-term Student Exchange Program or OUSSEP), I specialized further in Japanese Studies and took language classes, seminars on history, literature, anthropology, and political studies of Asia.
-In addition, by actively living and participating in the country (including being part of various clubs at the university), I gained a necessary deeper understanding of the country and its history, including stories from people that have been ignored within Japan, such as the Ainu and LGBTQI+, to whom I am forever grateful.
+During my time as an exchange student (Osaka University Short-term Student Exchange Program or OUSSEP), I specialized in Japanese Studies.
+Here I took Japanese language classes, seminars on history, literature, anthropology, and political studies of Asia.
+In addition, by actively traveling, living, and participating in daily Japanese life (including being part of various clubs at the university), I gained a necessary deeper understanding of the country and its history, including stories from people that have been ignored within Japan, such as the Ainu and LGBTQI+, to whom I am forever grateful.

 Work experiences: